formiz/formiz/README.md

 At its core, Formiz is a simple rule engine, targeted to web applications.

-Rules are described in a native language and can be loading from different sources, such as Excel files, reducing effort between business teams and developement teams.
+Rules are described in a native language and can be loaded from different sources, such as Excel files, reducing effort between business teams and developement teams.

 It contains several modules :